 3Mix the middle layer ingredients together until smooth.
 Pour over the base and return to the freezer.

 4Melt the chocolate and coconut oil in a microwave or using a double boiler.
 Stir until well combined and allow to cool slightly.
-Pour over the middle layer, then leave in the fridge for at least 1 hour to set.
+Pour over the middle layer, then chill in the fridge for at least 1 hour to set.

-Note 1 – Oats naturally don’t contain gluten, but as they are often processed on the same equipment as wheat, they can have traces of gluten.
+1. Oats – Oats naturally don’t contain gluten, but as they are often processed on the same equipment as wheat, they can have traces of gluten.
 If you’re strictly gluten-free, you can buy gluten-free oats.

-Note 3 – The easiest way to make this slice is to weigh the ingredients in grams on a food scale.
+4. Measuring your ingredients – The easiest way to make this slice is to weigh the ingredients in grams on a food scale.
 With a scale, you can measure out the base ingredients straight into your food processor bowl, and the rest in one mixing bowl.
 This saves a lot of washing up.

 Serving size: 1 piece (made with 70% cocoa dark chocolate)